HasangerGames/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 # Trivia

-- Before Medikits and other consumables were added, the only way to heal yourself was to break a Health Crate
+- Before Medikits and other consumables were added, the only way to heal yourself was to break a Health Crate.
-  - Health Crates have now been removed from the game
+  - Health Crates have now been removed from the game.
-- "Medikit" is a reference to the first aid kits that appear in many Doom games
+- "Medikit" is a reference to the first aid kits that appear in many Doom games.

 # History

 - [v0.8.0](https://github.com/HasangerGames/suroi/releases/tag/v0.8.0)
-  - Heal amount increased to 100 (from 75)
+  - Heal amount increased to 100 (from 75).
-  - Usage time increased to 6s (from 5s)
+  - Usage time increased to 6s (from 5s).
 - [v0.5.0](https://github.com/HasangerGames/suroi/releases/tag/v0.5.0)
-  - Medikits can now be added to a Player's inventory
+  - Medikits can now be added to a Player's inventory.
 - [v0.4.0](https://github.com/HasangerGames/suroi/releases/tag/v0.4.0)
-  - Added
+  - Added.